VANCOUVER WA | BATTLE GROUND | CAMAS | PORTLAND OR

 How often should dental x-rays be taken?

 The need for dental x-rays depends on each patient’s individual dental health needs.
-Your dentist and dental hygienist will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.
+Your dentist and dental hygienist will recommend necessary x-rays based on the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.

 A full mouth series of dental x-rays is recommended every 3 to 5 years for all patients.
 Bite-wing x-rays (x-rays of top and bottom teeth biting together) are taken at recall (check-up) visits and are recommended once or twice a year to detect new dental problems.